 After all, this would save me the time of creating three different websites from scratch, and they all had similar needs.
 We could customize each dental website with unique text, pictures, and so forth, but under the surface, everything would run on the same code.

 At this point, a few of my uncles’ friends, who were also dentists, began approaching me, asking me if I could help them, too.
 It seemed like I had a budding business on my hands.

 A handful of dentists wasn’t enough to make me quit my day job, but it certainly made me think about it.
 Over the next couple of years, our customers referred friends who referred their friends, and we grew organically and steadily from online traffic or referrals from other websites and online dental communities who discovered us.

-Please feel free to give me a call any time – I think you’ll find that just like our first customers, you’ll be treated like family.
+Even as we continue to grow, we must absolutely remember our obligation to our clients who have made us so successful.
+Please feel free to give us a call any time – I think you’ll find that just like our very first customer, you’ll be treated like family.

 –Jeff Gladnick, Founder